drowe67/radae/README.md

 ## Packages

-sox, python3, [pytorch](https://pytorch.org/get-started/locally/), octave, octave signal processing toolbox
+sox, python3, python3-matplotlib and python3-tqdm, octave, octave-signal.
+Pytorch should be installed using the instructions from the [pytorch](https://pytorch.org/get-started/locally/) web site.

 ## LPCNet setup